strategineer/personal-website/content/tabletop/lobg/gming.md

 ## Uriel Todkill
 › Wedding 193

 A naked, two-mouthed, Shark-Man baritone.
 Former entertainer for the Medusa, she has lost interest in him for some time, leaving him to sing alone and eat passersby.
-Uriel’s songs can produce magical effects.
+Uriel's songs can produce magical effects.

 Wants
 : To eat you.
-Some inner ear bones to complete the fine features of a statue of Ysanne (Wedding 194) he’s making.
+Some inner ear bones to complete the fine features of a statue of Ysanne (Wedding 194) he's making.
 To sing and hear wonderful music.

 Does Not Want
 : To eat Ysanne Smallbone.
 To be thought of as inconsiderate.